mhughdo/src/README.md

 ### Replication

-Partitally support for single leader replication.
+Partially support for single leader replication.
 The following commands are
 supported:

 - SAVE